mahi1722/PredictO/README.md

 Aiding health management and disease prediction.
 PredictO is a healthcare application that uses Machine Learning algorithms to predict whether a person is diabetic or not.

-## WHY is it unique and different from other diabetes prediction models ?
+## How is it unique and different from other diabetes prediction models ?

 - It uses only the information from the user which he/she can fill in real-time.
 - This application is integrated with an IOT device responsible for measuring real-time blood glucose levels.